 Home staging is one of the best steps you can take when preparing to list your home.
-Statistically, a staged home will sell 80% faster, and for 10% more than an un-staged home!
+Statistically, a staged home will sell 80% faster and for 10% more than an un-staged home!
 The cost of staging is one of the best returns on investment a seller can make over any other improvements.
 If you can afford to, hire a professional stager.
 You will be surprised at the difference they can make for a small investment.
-A stager will:
+A stager can do the following:

 - Showcase the best features in your home, placing furniture to define focal points and maximize the space.